Revenue stream: Transaction based revenue

-These revenues based on predictable sales of goods.
+These revenues are based on predictable sales of goods.
 Revenue is earned by a transaction from a customer.
 A customer in a clothing store, buying a new jacket, generates a transaction based revenue.
 This type of revenue is often considered less attractive than the recurring model because an action is required to attract customers.

 Project revenue

 These are revenues generated through one time projects.
 Companies that rely entirely or largely need to invest a lot of effort into maintaining customer relationships.
 In this type of model, revenue is hard to predict, because it is hard to know what lies further down the road.

 Service revenue

 This revenue model sells the time of oneself or of a company's employees.
 The service revenue model is often used in combination with one of the other models.
 An example of service based model are consulting firms.
 They offer their advice and commonly charge per hour.